Workplace safety advice for people at highest risk

-We also advise that you carry out an individual risk assessment to calculate your individual risk from COVID-19.
-This can help you to highlight your individual risk to your employer in order to discuss any additional changes needed to make your workplace and duties safe for you, if you cannot work from home.
+We also advise that you carry out an individual risk assessment to look at your individual risk from COVID-19.
+This can help you to highlight your individual risk to your employer in order to discuss any additional changes that may be needed to make your workplace and duties safe for you, if you cannot work from home.
 Find advice about individual risk assessments on gov.scot.

 If you still feel unsafe after a workplace risk assessment